Embassy of Norway, London

 The Embassy of Norway in London at 25 Belgrave Square is the diplomatic mission of Norway in the United Kingdom.
 The embassy is located on Belgrave Square in a building it has occupied since 1949.

 The embassy is situated in a c.1825 stucco terrace designed by George Basevi on Belgrave Square in Belgravia, Westminster, London.
 The building is part of a single group of Grade I listed buildings at 25—36 Belgrave Square.

+The residence of the Ambassador is situated at 10 Palace Green.